Ways to Prevent Falling Asleep at the Wheel

 If you are the only one able to drive and you are drifting off, consider pulling over to a rest stop or other safe location and taking a quick 30-minute nap.
 A power nap can refresh and energize you and reduce the likelihood that you will fall asleep at the wheel.

-Call Vancouver Attorney John Lutgens if Hit by a Drowsy Driver in Oregon or Washington State
+Call Vancouver Attorney John Lutgens if Hit by a Drowsy Driver in Washington State

-For experienced and dedicated help pursuing a personal injury or wrongful death claim after a traffic crash in Portland, Vancouver, or elsewhere throughout Oregon and Washington, contact Vancouver auto accident lawyer John Lutgens for a no-cost consultation at 360-693-2119.
+For experienced and dedicated help pursuing a personal injury or wrongful death claim after a traffic crash in Vancouver, or elsewhere throughout Washington, contact Vancouver auto accident lawyer John Lutgens for a no-cost consultation at 360-693-2119.